 - Have the Cub Scouts cut their own out by hand.

-- Print sail images and have the boys cut them out.
+- Print sail images and have the Scouts cut them out.

-- Print sail images onto cardstock so the boys can use them as templates to trace the shapes onto paper or cardstock.
+- Print sail images onto cardstock so the scouts can use them as templates to trace the shapes onto paper or cardstock.

 Suz from Little Handmade Party Company has a printable with some great sail shapes!
 She and her son actually used them to turn mini baguette pizzas into boats.
 Be sure you hop over and see how they did it!

 I contacted Suz, and she graciously agreed to let me share her template with you.
-Click on the link below to get it.
+Enter your email to get the free download.
 Thanks so much, Suz!

 Check out these fun sails!
 They have the Cub Scout logo on them.
 Lorraine from Auburn, WA made these.
 Her Cub Scout is now grown, but while he was a scout, Lorraine was her pack’s treasurer, and her husband was the Cubmaster.

 Lorraine’s pack used these boats as a recruitment tool at a school fair.
 Everyone got to build a boat and race it.
 They took the boat home along with a Cub Scout flyer.
 I love this idea!